KyleKim107/TodoAppWIthAws/README.md

   - **Process 2:** When a new commit is pushed, this process is used to deploy the new version while the other process continues to serve users.
 Once the deployment is successful, traffic is switched to the new process, ensuring zero downtime.

 5. **NginX:** NginX serves as a reverse proxy, handling requests from users and distributing them to the appropriate Spring Boot instances.
 It also manages the switching of processes during deployments to ensure a seamless user experience.
+6. AWS RDS (Relational Database Service): RDS is used to manage the MariaDB database, ensuring scalability, durability, and automated backups.

 This setup ensures continuous integration and delivery, automated deployments, and high availability for the application.